 Why make tamarind paste?

 Although you can buy tamarind paste or concentrate in jars (found in specialty Asian and Indian shops) making your own produces a fresher taste.
-You can have great results with the store bought paste or concentrate, not to mention the convenience, but it’s also harder to come by then the blocks of compressed pulp and not as fresh tasting.
-Think of the difference between fresh lemon or lime juice compared to a bottled version.
-If you can’t find tamarind anywhere you can always order this Thai Taste Tamarind Paste from Amazon.
+You can have great results with the store bought paste or concentrate, not to mention the convenience, but it's also harder to come by then the blocks of compressed pulp and not as fresh tasting.
+If you can't find compressed tamarind in the store you can order it HERE.

 How long will it last?